kodywilson/mailbag/README.md

 Grab emails and attachments with Ruby

 ## Update Image
-Follow these steps to build a new Docker image.
+Follow these steps to build and deploy a new Docker image.
-Being connected to the OCNA VPN is very helpful as we compile Ruby from source.
+Being connected to the OCNA VPN is very helpful for building this image.

 1. Update mailbag.rb script if updating the service.
 2. Update build-files/Dockerfile to use latest ODO base image.